echogarden-project/audio-io/README.md

 For each platform, there's a single, independent `cpp` source file, which uses the Node Addon API (C++) to produce a Node.js addon that integrates with the Node.js runtime for the given platform.

-The addons are distributed as **precompiled binaries only**, which means the package doesn't require any build tools or build-time postprocessing to install.
+The addons are distributed as **precompiled binaries only**, which means the package doesn't require any build-time postprocessing to install.

 ## Installation